 Romeoville would begin to change starting in the year 1973 after the Bruce family sold Romeo Beach to Commonwealth Edison as the company closed the beach to tourism and converted it into a cooling pond.
 After the conversion, tourism almost disappeared and the village grew completely quite after the hunting and fishing tourism had to cease shortly after because the new Comed acquisition took away the fishing and hunting abilities of the area.
 Restaurants and other businesses began to close down near the canal because without tourism the area was only an industrial park, this also depleted the need for hotels in this area of Romeoville.
 In 1978 and 1979 construction on new subdivisions came to a grinding halt due to due to the collapse of the local economies in nearby Joliet, causing Honey Tree subdivision and Popular Estates to remain unfinished.

 In the year 1981, two Maywood Latin Kings moved to Romeoville, King Stretch and King Deadeye.
 These two members of the Latin Kings laid low for quite a few years and simply got to know people in the village especially the youth.
 In the year 1987 King Stretch began recruiting Romeoville youths into the Latin Kings, thus, creating the Romeoville Latin Kings chapter and the gang soon became very popular with Romeoville youths.
 Some youths did not get along with the Latin Kings and that was when the Satan Disciples became popular in the suburb as well.
 The Two Six street gang opened up a branch in Romeoville as well that branched off from Broadway Street in Joliet and recruited quite a few youths that were also in disagreement with Latin Kings.
-The Latin Counts street gang migrated into the community and began recruiting heavily among youths that were not interested in being Latin Kings but wanted to oppose the Folk nation gangs.
-Around this time a member of the Black Gangster Disciples named “Moon rock” moved into the village and began recruiting youths into the Black Gangster Disciples.
+The Latin Counts street gang migrated into the community and began recruiting heavily among youths that were not interested in being Latin Kings but wanted to oppose the Folk Nation gangs.
+Around this time a member of the Black Gangster Disciples named “Moon rock” moved into the village and began recruiting youths into the Black Gangster Disciples, all the recruitment within these five gangs started in 1987.
 There was also a small branch of Cullerton Deuces that arrive in the late 1980s, but most members ended up flipping to the Latin Counts by 1990.

 The late 1980s brought in heavy gang recruitment around the village as it almost seemed like most youths that were of high school age were in a gang, the Latin Kings and Latin Counts had the strongest numbers and the Latin Counts were perhaps the toughest of the gangs while the Latin Kings were the most active and violent.
 Gang graffiti started popping up in the village in 1987 and this was the year that gang activity first started in Romeoville according to Will County Sheriff Thomas Fitzgerald in a 1991 interview with the Chicago Tribune, who also claimed the gang activity was not real severe.
 As far as shootings were concerned Romeoville was not big on shootings in the late 1980s as gang members engaged in graffiti and fist fights, usually in brawls that would involve several members of each gang fighting one another in the streets and in the schools.